-Thanks to Kim Kardashian who posted her selfie wearing a corset at the gym.
+Thanks to Kim Kardashian who posted her selfie wearing a waist trainer at the gym.
 Since then, corsets have started to make a huge comeback.
 Corsets give us that much-desired hourglass figure and were very popular from the 1600’s till the late 1800’s.
 Many people think that since they are called waist-training corsets they should be worn in the gym, while exercising.
 A true corset is not made for heavy activity and can be ruined while exercising and could damage your health.

-A true corset should not be confused with exercise clinchers that are made of latex.
+A true corset should not be confused with exercise cinchers that are made of latex.
 These are commonly used while exercising to concentrate sweating around the abdominal for burning fat.
 We will have more information about those later.
 Genuine corsets are designed to form your waistline to be slimmer.

-How should a corset be used?
+How should a waist trainer be used?

 The key is for waist training is put your corset on within one hour from your workout.
 Since the muscle fibers are still broken, the corset will push the oblique muscles to rebuild itself to the corsets shape, giving you more than semi-permanent hourglass shape, even if you are not wearing your corset.